srvaroa/labeler/README.md

   title: "^WIP:.*"
 ```

-A Pull Request with title "WIP: this is work in progress" would be labelled as
+A PR or issue with title "WIP: this is work in progress" would be
-`WIP`.
-If the Pull Request title changes to "This is done", then the `WIP`
+labelled as `WIP`.
+If the title changes to "This is done", then the
-label would be removed.
+`WIP` label would be removed.

 Each label may combine multiple conditions.
 The action combines all
 conditions with an AND operation.
 That is, the label will be applied if